 Medical Word Building (prefixes, suffixes, plurals)

-To learn many of the important prefixes and suffixes, visit Quizlet Medical Terminology 350.
 To learn about forming medical plural terms visit How to Derive a Plural in Medical Terminology.
 The following is a subset of medical prefixes and suffixes:

 - Cardi – prefix for the heart